 Address: Suite 62-64, Jones Bay Wharf, 26/32 Pirrama Rd, Pyrmont

 Contact: (02) 9657 9882

 Japanese and Chinese dishes are given a noticeable Korean twist at Darling Square’s Kao Kao, which opened in 2020 as a second venue to the original Liverpool Street location (which is re-locating at some point this year).
-For over a decade now, the kitchen and concept has been beloved amongst lovers of all three cuisines, mish-mashed in dishes like deep-fried sweet and sour pork, garlic chilli chicken, and stir-fried seafood blackbean noodles.
+For over a decade now, the kitchen and concept have been beloved amongst lovers of all three cuisines, mish-mashed in dishes like deep-fried sweet and sour pork, garlic chilli chicken, and stir-fried seafood black bean noodles.

 Address: Shop 13a/2/86 Hay St, Haymarket